Dais cotinifolia

 Dais cotinifolia, known as the pompom tree, is a small Southern African tree belonging to the Thymelaeaceae family.
 It occurs along the east coast northwards from the Eastern Cape, inland along the Drakensberg escarpment through KwaZulu-Natal and the Transvaal, with an isolated population in the Eastern Highlands of Zimbabwe.
-It flowers profusely during the summer months and produces a multitude of pink, sweet-scented, globular flowerheads about 10 cm across.
-Depending on the circumstances it can reach a height of up to 12m, although it rarely exceeds 6m in cultivation.
+It flowers profusely during the summer months and produces a multitude of pink, sweet-scented, globular flowerheads about 8 cm across.

 Description

-Deciduous, bushy, with neat shape, its height and span only reaches 2-3m (in the UK).
-It can reach up to 4 metres in Australia.
+Dias cotinifolia is a small tree of up to 6m in height, with a rounded, leafy crown.
+In cultivation, its height and span only reach 2-3m in the UK and can reach up to 4 metres in Australia.

-It has small ovate-oblong shaped and lustrous leaves up to 5mm long.
+It has small ovate-oblong shaped and lustrous leaves up to 5cm long.
 It is evergreen in mild climates and deciduous in cool climates.
-In spring, or in the summer, it bears scented star-shaped rose-lilac, or pink coloured flowers, in flattened clusters that are 8 cm wide across.
+In spring, or in the summer, it bears scented star-shaped rose-lilac, or pink coloured flowers, in round clusters 8 cm across.
 The bark is tough and fibrous and the branchlets are difficult to break.

 Uses

 Used as an ornamental in gardens, can be grown as a small tree or multi-stemmed shrub.

-It prefers siting in the garden in full sun and in fertile and well drained soils.
+It prefers full sun and in fertile and well drained soils.

-Although, its bark yields fibres that are strong enough to be used as thread.
+Its bark yields fibres that are strong enough to be used as thread.